Neon Museum

 Those who have visited the museum offer different perspectives on this.
 Some say that a nighttime visit is a must so that you can see the restored signs in all their glowing, neon glory.
 Others prefer to visit during the daytime when you can better see the detail on all the signs, including the ones that haven’t yet been completely restored.

 The answer here really depends on what you want from the experience.
 Are you looking for an up-close and personal look at the spectacular bright lights that have made Vegas famous?
 Then a nighttime visit is for you.
-Are you interested more in the detail and appreciating the uniqueness and history of each sign?
+Are you interested in more detail and appreciating the uniqueness and history of each sign?
 Aim for daytime when you can get the best look.

 Some suggest booking your visit right around dusk when there is still enough natural light to catch all the fine details while also being able to appreciate the neon glow against the backdrop of the darkening sky.
 For safety reasons, daytime tours are recommended for guests under the age of 12.